yiyi1026/quaver/proposal.md

 ## Quaver with Variations

 ### Background

-**NB**: You'll probably want to keep the Background section for your production Readme as well.

 Quaver is a voice control game, inspired by Yasuhati developed by Freem Inc.The user controls an quaver to avoid obstacles with voice.
-The game has four stages,
+You may want to check the video here [here](https://www.youtube.com/watch?v=Eq5_uVMMN-s) to get a better understanding.

 The game rules are as follow:
 1) User could use speaking voice, singing voice, or any other sound with similar frequency interval as human voice.